paws of wisdom reactivity starter bundle

 Why Is My Dog Walking Slow With Head Down?
-5 Common Reasons
+5 Common Reasons Explained

 dog walking slow with head down pin image

-Many owners assume their dog is just tired or being stubborn, but this slowdown is usually linked to discomfort, stress, or disengagement.
+Many owners assume their dog is just tired or being stubborn, but this slowdown can usually linked to discomfort, stress, or disengagement.
 Ignoring these signs can lead to bigger issues, whether that’s underlying pain getting worse, chronic stress building up, or a lack of confidence making everyday walks feel overwhelming.

 Now, let’s break down five key reasons behind this behaviour…

-#1 - Pain – Could Your Dog Be in Discomfort?
+#1 - Pain: Could Your Dog Be in Discomfort?

 If your dog suddenly slows down, lowers their head, or seems reluctant to walk, it’s crucial to firstly consider whether they’re in pain.